Supported by the UK film industry.

 The award-winning YourLocalCinema service helps people with hearing or sight loss to enjoy, rather than endure the cinema experience.
 Every week YourLocalCinema collaborates with distributors and cinemas to directly market all accessible, captioned shows nationwide to a unique, targeted email/twitter customer database of tens of thousands of film fans with hearing loss.
 For almost two decades this combined commercial/cultural approach has helped to offset losses that cinemas incur from providing specialist shows to a niche audience.

-Admissions and revenue to accessible shows have doubled over the last decade and are now at an all-time high.
-Industry data estimates almost 800,000 admissions to almost 80,000 English-language captioned shows this year.
-An estimated £5m+ worth of cinema tickets annually, from mostly off-peak shows.
-(Not bad, considering less than 1% of cinema fans require captions, and less than 1% of captioned shows are provided in the popular Fri/Sat evening slots).
+Admissions and revenue to accessible shows have quadrupled over the last decade and are now at an all-time high.
+Industry data indicates more than a million admissions to around 80,000 English-language captioned shows this year.
+More than £8m worth of cinema tickets annually, from mostly off-peak shows (less than a half-percent of captioned shows are provided in the popular Fri/Sat evening slots).

 Accessible cinema screenings provide social benefits such as equality, inclusion and community integration.